alitalib/AirbnbScrape/README.md

 Purpose:
 As a host of airbnb, we wanted to optimize the price of our listing, and wanted to understand things like:
 - How other people priced around me, relative to dimensions such as amenities, reviews, instant booking status, etc?
-- Can I infer occupancy by looking at listing availability day over day and use that to optimize my price?
-- What items appear to most influence the page rank, or how high up a listings appears on search results?
+- Can I learn something about looking at other properties who are "successfull" on aribnb - with success being defined as having many reviews and able to charge competitive prices?
+- Optimize the price for our listings by studying the data of similar properties around us
+- Learn intersting things from outliers.

 We wanted to be able to study this data, visualize it and see if we could glean additional insights than what is available on airbnb.